DevGO2003/DocGO-private/backend/auth-service/How to run this microservice.md

-# How to run Auth Service
+# How to run Authentication Identity Service

 ## Prerequisites
 - Java 21+ (or matching your toolchain)